acts-project/acts/Plugins/ExaTrkX/README.md

 * [libtorch](https://pytorch.org/) v1.10.2 for CUDA version 10.2 and cxx-11-abi ([download](https://download.pytorch.org/libtorch/cu102/libtorch-cxx11-abi-shared-with-deps-1.10.2%2Bcu102.zip))
 * [ONNX](https://github.com/microsoft/onnxruntime) v1.10.0 with CUDA support enabled

-There where experienced problems with recent GCC 11 versions and CUDA 11.6.
+There were experienced problems with recent GCC 11 versions and CUDA 11.6.
 A docker image with all dependencies can be found [here](https://github.com/acts-project/machines).

 ## Running